alecheckert/ppef/README.md

 ```
 import numpy as np
-from ppef import Sequence, deserialize
+from pef import Sequence, deserialize

 # Sample a sequence of integers.
 These are uniformly distributed, which is
 # a worst-case situation for Elias-Fano encoding.